 There are general rules for writing a narrative essay.
-These rules can vary depending on the place where you study, as well as your educator.
-However, there is one universal principle you must follow in order to create an A+ level paper.
+These rules can vary depending on the place you study and your educator.
+However, there is one universal principle you must follow to create an A+ level paper.
 Follow your instructions, use the right essay structure, avoid plagiarism, and be as descriptive as possible.

 Different educational facilities may define a narrative essay differently.
-However, generally, it is a paper that is similar to a hero story.
-The topics can vary from the description of holiday vacation to telling a short story about your life’s greatest adventure.
+However, generally, it is a paper similar to a hero story.
+The topics can vary from describing a holiday vacation to telling a short story about your life's greatest adventure.

 Narrative Essay Structure

 As mentioned before, a narrative essay is similar to a hero story.
 It also shares a similar structure of a hero story, which is shown in the picture.

 Let us take a closer look at what the elements of the narrative essay are:

 As the name suggests, this is where the story's characters, the setting, and the central conflict are introduced.
 Make sure to provide a thesis statement after the detailed descriptions of the characters, as it will help the reader create a clear picture of them.
 Sometimes, the conflict is introduced in the next part of the narrative, which leads us to the rising action.

 This is the part of the story where the characters start to take action regarding the conflict.
 In a hero's story, this is where the hero's journey begins.
 The beginning of this section is a great place to introduce conflict, as it motivates the characters to take steps toward resolving it.
 It is also where the central character starts to transform the challenges he or she faces into someone greater as the narrative approaches its peak.
 The main purpose of this part of the story is to create tension and keep the reader interested in what will happen next.